 As much time as you spend in your rehearsal space perfecting your sound, it won’t mean anything if it’s botched coming out of the PA.
-All the money you spent on new pedals, amps, guitars and strings doesn’t matter if the mix is off in the club.
+All the money you spent on new pedals, amps, guitars and strings doesn’t matter if the mix is off in the club and its sound person.

 The sound guy (or gal) is the most important component of your show that most bands don’t really think about.
 He (going with he for this piece out of ease – and most are men) can break your set (few sound guys can actually MAKE your set if you suck).

 So, you have to know how to approach sound guys right and get them on your team for the short amount of time that you have with them.

 The first thing you should do is introduce yourself to the sound guy when you arrive.
 Shake his hand, look him in the eye and exchange names.
 Remember his name – you’re most likely going to need to use it many many times that night and possibly a couple times through the mic during your set.
 If you begin treating him with respect from the get go he will most likely return this sentiment.